Trashytalk/piwardrive/docs/geofencing.rst

 Geofence Overlays
 ~~~~~~~~~~~~~~~~~

-Saved polygons are drawn on the map when the application starts.
+Saved polygons are drawn on the map when the browser dashboard loads.
-:class:`~piwardrive.screens.map_screen.MapScreen` loads ``geofences.json`` and
-adds a ``LineMapLayer`` for each polygon so the boundaries are visible.
-The browser dashboard fetches the same file via the ``/geofences`` API and
+The client fetches them from the ``/geofences`` API and renders
-renders ``<Polygon>`` overlays.
-Entry and exit messages configured in the
+``<Polygon>`` overlays so boundaries are visible.
+Entry and exit messages
-editor trigger ``alert`` pop-ups whenever the user crosses a geofence.
+configured in the editor trigger ``alert`` pop-ups whenever the user crosses a
+geofence.

 Geofence Editor
 ~~~~~~~~~~~~~~~